nulln0ne/tinypow/README.md

-# TinyPow
+# TinyPoW

 A lightweight Proof-of-Work blockchain implementation in Go.

 ## Overview

-TinyPow is a minimalist blockchain implementation that demonstrates the core principles of a blockchain with Proof-of-Work consensus.
+TinyPoW is a minimalist blockchain implementation that demonstrates the core principles of a blockchain with Proof-of-Work consensus.
 It includes implementations of:

 - Blockchain data structure
 - Blocks with transactions